Luis A. Diaz Jr., MD

 Charles S. Fuchs, MD, MPH

 Director of Yale Cancer Center and Physician-in-chief at Smilow Cancer Hospital

-To tackle this problem, this SU2C-Colorectal Cancer Dream Team has assembled renowned experts in the field of colorectal cancer research, spanning all aspects of translational science and medicine.
-This team will focus on three complementary areas of research that have the potential to impact all stages of colorectal cancer, from the pre-malignant lesion to patients suffering from metastatic disease.
+The Dream Team will focus on three areas of research that have the potential to impact all stages of colorectal cancer.
 The emphasis of the first two areas of research is on the potential of immunotherapy and targeted therapy to revolutionize the treatment of colorectal cancer, while the last area of study will evaluate strategies to target different colorectal cancer subtypes specifically.

 The Team will determine the mechanisms of resistance to immunotherapies and targeted therapies, and devise new strategies to overcome the resistance.

 Genomic abnormalities can be used to define distinct subgroups of cancer.
 Two major subgroups of colorectal cancer—those with a mutation in the KRAS/BRAF gene, and those with a mutation in the PIK3CA gene—are susceptible to high dose of vitamin C combined with depletion of a nutrient called glutamine.
 Drugs developed to target these vulnerabilities were efficient to slow down or cure colorectal cancers of the two subgroups in animal studies.
 This Team will evaluate if these promising findings can be transposed to patients with similar genomic abnormalities.